Carol Cram in Sirmione on Lake Garda in northern Italy

 Here’s a video that captures the sublime view above the Roman ruins.

-We happily snapped many photos, then descended to the museum.
-Unfortunately, several school groups had just arrived, and despite the many attempts of shushing by the teachers, filled the small space with their chatter.
-How wonderful it must be to grow up in a country where school outings took you to a Roman villa!
-One little girl looked up at us as we passed and cheerfully wished us buon giorno.
+We happily snap many photos, then descend to the museum.
+Unfortunately, several school groups have just arrived, and despite the many attempts of shushing by the teachers, fill the small space with their chatter.
+How wonderful it must be to grow up in a country where school outings take you to a Roman villa!
+One little girl looks up at us as we pass and cheerfully wishes us buon giorno.

-We did a quick walk through the museum.
-It was small but filled with some good-looking frescoes and various finds from the archaeological dig.
+We do a quick walk through the museum.
+It is small but filled with some good-looking frescoes and various finds from the archaeological dig.

 Don’t Miss the Shuttle!

-After our visit, we opted to catch the little shuttle that ferried visitors from the site back to the Termi di Catullo for a mere €1.20 each.
+After our visit, we catch the little shuttle that ferries visitors from the site back to the Termi di Catullo for a mere €1.20 each.

 Shuttle gave weary legs a break in Sirmione